 One of the largest members of the AKC Toy Group, along with the Pug, the Cavalier King Charles Spaniel is still small enough to happily live in small spaces and is easy to travel with.

 Although spirited and active, it’s simple enough to provide a Cavalier with adequate exercise with daily walks around the park or neighborhood.
 The easy-care coat does not require any major trimming.
+However, brushing and regular grooming will prevent tangles and matting of fur that can be painful and lead to skin infections.

 BREED: Toy Group